 Catherine: As the owner of Brooklyn General Store, I am continuously on the hunt for textiles, yarns and beautiful and useful products and tools...preferably made by someone's hands.
 For 15 years I have been looking for my idea of the perfect project bag to no avail.
 For several years, I have been tossing around the idea of creating this dream bag...a bag that would be strong, utilitarian, hold several knitting or other projects and be sourced and made in the United States.
 This year, the dream has come to fruition and I have created a bag that I proudly call The Union Bag.
 The name stems from many things...the shop is located on Union Street, one of my favorite songs is "Union Maid" by Woody Guthrie and I love old photos of the Union Railroad with their bright blue Rail cars.
 The bags are made with Railroad Denim and lined in natural Linen/cotton with a smattering of pockets inside and one on the outside.
 The bag bottom, buckles, handles and straps are made with latigo leather.

 This weekend, Brooklyn General Store is generously offering the following gift to TWO lucky SouleMama readers:

 In addition, Brooklyn General Store would like to offer SouleMama readers 10% off all website orders for the duration of this weekend (July 23 and 24).
 Use code soulemama2016 at checkout!

-To enter today's giveaway, please leave a comment (one entry per person, please) in today's post.
-I'll close comments by 8:30 am EST on Monday, and announce the winner, chosen via Random Number Generator, shortly after.
-Comments closed!
+To enter today's giveaway, leave a comment below (one entry per person, please).
+Comments will close by 9 am EST on Sunday.
+Winners will be chosen by Random Number Generator and announced in this post shortly after.